venits/react-native-login-template/README.md

 Project is **not using any state management containers like Redux, Flux or MobX**, so feel free to implement your favourite one.

-Project uses [react-native-router-flux](https://github.com/aksonov/react-native-router-flux) for navigation. **There are only 2 screens** so there is not much to navigate between ;)
+Project uses [react-native-router-flux](https://github.com/aksonov/react-native-router-flux) for navigation. **There are only 2 screens** so there is not much to navigate between.

 **Feel free to implement your favourite navigation module.**